SchwarzIT/onyx/apps/docs/src/basics/index.md

 # Introduction

 Welcome to the documentation of the onyx design system!
-We are very delighted, that you are decided to work with onyx!
+We are very delighted, that you decided to work with onyx!

 First things first.
 User experience is key to us, so we developed 10 commandments to follow.
 If you stick to those, very happy end users will be the result.
 So please, feel free to explore whole documentation of onyx!